UK parties agree on parliamentary investigators into banks

 The parliamentarians from the British assembly's lower house, the House of Commons, put forward for the inquiry are Andrew Tyrie, who chairs parliament's influential cross-party Treasury Select Committee, and fellow committee members Mark Garnier, Andy Love, John Thurso and Pat McFadden.

-"The recent scandals demonstrate the need for higher standards in banking," said Tyrie, who was proposed as the chairman of the banking commission.

-"It is the fact that so many appear to have got off scot-free that really sticks in the gullet of the electorate."

-The House of Commons has yet to approve the membership list, said a spokesman for the house.
-It is likely to do so, however, as the nominations have been agreed between all three major parties.
+The House of Commons has yet to approve the list, said a spokesman for the house.
+It is likely to do so, however, as the nominations have been agreed with cross-party support.

 A spokesman for British Prime Minister David Cameron said: "It will have powers and resources to do a thorough job."